-Consult or consent
+Consent conundrum

 It boils down to one word - "consult", or "consent".
 Do UK ministers have to get the explicit consent of the devolved administrations for action in these areas, or just consult them?

 One word?
-Shouldn't this be easily settled, then?
+Shouldn't this have been easily settled, then?

 Well, not really.
-Both sides have rather dug in around their positions, and each claim the other side's preferred word would represent a significant change to the existing devolution settlement.
+Both sides rather dug in around their positions, and each claim the other side's preferred word would represent a significant change to the existing devolution settlement.

-UK ministers say the "consent" route would effectively give ministers in Edinburgh a "veto" over things happening in other parts of the UK.
+UK ministers say the "consent" route would effectively give ministers in Edinburgh (or indeed Cardiff or Belfast) a "veto" over things happening in other parts of the UK.

 Scottish ministers contend that the "consult" route would let Westminster overrule them on important devolved issues.